Facultad de Derecho Eugenio Maria de Hostos: 2003 provisional accreditation

 All students, then enrolled or who enrolled in the future, would be given a copy of these conditions as well as a Memorandum of Understanding between the Supreme Court and Hostos Law School.
 In addition, all graduates from December 2003 on would be able to take the bar examinations.
 Finally, the resolution stated that Hostos had ninety days to submit a proposed plan to offer a course for all those who graduated from September 1999, when it lost its original accreditation, enabling them to take the bar exams.

 The final plan for the course, titled "Legislation and Jurisprudence Analysis Preparatory Program", for all those who did graduate when the institution was not accredited, was referred to the Committee of Accreditation set up by the Court.
 The program consisted of "an intensive study and discussion program of the 13 subjects that are the object of evaluation in the general law examination."
-Since this cohort of students had below average PAEG scored and graduated from a non-accredited institution, the Court required, that after completing the preparatory course, graduates must be recertified by Hostos.
-However, the Committee rejected the Hostos proposal that these students obtain at least 70% in the program as a condition for their re-certification.
+Since this cohort of students had below-average PAEG scores and graduated from a non-accredited institution, the Court required that after completing the preparatory course, graduates must be recertified by Hostos.
+However, the committee rejected the school's proposal that these students obtain at least 70% in the program as a condition for their re-certification.
 The Court adopted all of the committee's recommendations on 12 March 2004.

 Attempted revivals

 In early 2013, Hostos graduate and then-representative María T. González López submitted a joint resolution in an attempt to make Hostos a subsidiary faculty of the University of Puerto Rico, Mayagüez Campus.
 The joint resolution would have reaffirmed Joint Resolution 500 of 2001, which made Hostos a quasi-public institution as well as instruct both chambers of the legislature as well as the executive branch to name their representatives to the board of trustees and initiate talks with the University of Puerto Rico as well as its Mayagüez Campus to transfer the institution to them so they could salvage it by becoming part of an accredited institution.
 Additionally, it would have resolved a $1.5 million disbursement from the legislature for Hostos.
 It was later retracted by González López herself.

-In the Fall of 2016, the Municipality of Mayagüez and the Interamerican University of Puerto Rico signed a first of two agreements to reopen the Hostos Law School.
-The groups accorded that the Interamerican University would be able to incorporate the use of the name of Hostos to offer continuing education for lawyers, a Master's in law and a bachelor's in criminal justice.
-The university would offer an online database as a library to students and would request accreditation so that it would operate as an extension of the Law Faculty and their San Germán campus.
+In late 2016, the Municipality of Mayagüez and Interamerican University of Puerto Rico (UIPR) signed the first of two agreements to reopen the Hostos Law School.
+The groups accorded that the UIPR would be able to incorporate the use of the name Hostos to offer continuing education for lawyers, a master's degree in law and a bachelor's in criminal justice.
+The university would offer an online database as a library to students and would request accreditation so that it would operate as an extension of its law school and their San Germán campus.
 This new setup would commence offering courses in August 2017.
-The second agreement, to be signed two weeks after the first one, was to allow the Interamerican University rehabilitation and use of the Hostos building.
+The second agreement, to be signed two weeks after the first one, was to allow the UIPR rehabilitation and use of the Hostos building.